Metacor/Minecraft-Speedrun-Guide/readme.md

 	* Check the skinny main view to make sure there isn't any unnecessary text wraps
 	* Spell Check / Phrasing Check the entire document *(missed words, poor punctuation, unclosed italics, etc)*
 	* Keep consistent Capitalization *(make sure all instances of an item/entity/word are the same)*
+		* *words after a : or → should be treated as a new sentence*
 		* *The first word of each sentence should be Capitalized*
 			* *unless it's an italicized clarifying statement, such as this*
 				* *Special Capitalized words should still be Capitalized in these comments*